Orapin Waenngoen

-Orapin Waenngoen (born 7 October 1995) is a Thai international footballer who plays as a midfielder.
+Orapin Waenngoen (born 7 October 1995) is a Thai international footballer who plays as a midfielder for College of Asian Scholars.

 She participated at the 2018 AFC Women's Futsal Championship.
 She was selected for the 2019 FIFA Women's World Cup.
 On the club level, she plays for BG Bundit Asia.

+In August 2023, Orapin Waenngoen signed for Singapore's Women's National League (WNL) club Royal Aerion from Thai club BGC-College of Asian Scholars (BGC-CAS) along with 3 other Thailand national footballers.
+The club proceed to clinched their first WNL title.
+Orapin’s stunning 35-goal tally secured her the title of the top scorer.